seantwie03/tazb/README.md

 # Totally Awesome Zero-Based Budget
-TAZB Budget is a monthly budgeting app.
+TAZB is a monthly budgeting app.
 At the start of the month, a user can create budget categories and assign dollar values to them.
 As the month goes on, the user enters their expenses and assigns them to a category.
 Throughout the month, the user is able to see how closely their expected values compare to what was actually spent in each category.